 Learning conversations about epilepsy: a parent and teacher’s resource

-This practical resource will help parents/guardians and teachers work together to better understand what the possible learning implications may be for your child with epilepsy.
+The Learning conversations about epilepsy (PDF 457KB) will help parents/guardians and teachers work together to better understand what the possible learning implications may be for your child with epilepsy.

 Student Individual Learning Plan (ILP)

-This resource is designed for teacher use, however families may find it useful to review this document to increase their understanding of what an ILP looks like and why family input is important.
+The Student Individual Learning Plan (PDF 295KB) is designed for teacher use, however families may find it useful to review this document to increase their understanding of what an ILP looks like and why family input is important.

 An Epilepsy Smart School understands that all students, not just those with epilepsy, face risks in the classroom, in the yard and on camps/excursions.
 For students with epilepsy, risk should be balanced between what’s important to and for your child.